sehan001/sehan001/README.md

 # 💫 About Me:
-As a software developer, I have a strong background in computer <br>science, web development, and data science, and am passionate <br>about building quality software solutions.
-Experienced in various <br>programming languages ​​such as C, C++, Python and other frameworks<br>such as React.
-I am skilled at designing and implementing full-stack <br>web applications that are reliable, efficient and easy to maintain.<br>
+As a software developer, I have a strong background in computer science, web development, and data science, and am passionate about building quality software solutions.
+Experienced in various programming languages ​​such as C, C++, Python and other frameworks such as React.
+I am skilled at designing and implementing full-stack web applications that are reliable, efficient and easy to maintain.<br>

 ## 🌐 Socials: